 3.73 Family Consultants were created under Pt III of the Family Law Act to assist and advise parties, and to help parties resolve their disputes.
-Family Consultants are also required to assist and advise the courts through the giving of evidence to the courts and advising courts on appropriate family counsellors, family dispute resolution practitioners, and courses, programs and services to which the court can refer the parties to the proceedings.
-Courts can direct a person to attend a Family Consultant under s 11F of the Family Law Act-known as a s 11F event.
-In 2008/9 there were 68 Family Consultants in the courts (Family Court of Australia and Federal Magistrates Court) and in 2018/19 there were 76 Family Consultants in the Courts (Family Court of Australia and Federal Circuit Court).
-Court of Australia and Federal Circuit Court).
+Family Consultants are also required to assist and advise the courts through the giving of evidence to the courts and advising courts on appropriate family counsellors, family dispute resolution practitioners, and courses, programs and services to which the court can refer the parties to the proceedings.56 Courts can direct a person to attend a Family Consultant under s 11F of the Family Law Act-known as a s 11F event.
+In 2008/9 there were 68 Family Consultants in the courts (Family Consultants in the Courts (Family Consultants in the Court).57